denten-books/plain-text/main.md

 deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

 Free *and* concrete!
-Where does that leave literature?
+Where does that leave literary criticism?
 Not all text is art, of course.
-But, if the reader is to believe in the potential for textual expression to reach such lofty Hegelian heights, he would also have to place value on the act of interpretation.
+But, if critics are to believe in the potential for textual expression to reach such lofty Hegelian heights, they must also place value on the act of interpretation.
 The Hegelian literary critic reaches beyond the external, ephemeral material facade to uncover internal and eternal metaphysical truth within.
 Stephen Best and Sharon Marcus describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface.
-For a Marxist critic like Louis Althusser or Frederic Jameson, that latent meaning may have something to do with hidden machinations of capital and ideology.
+For a Marxist critic like Louis Althusser or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
 The psychologically-minded reader may read in search of hidden drives, desires, or cognitive structures.
 By contrast, Marcus and Best describe several